ntieu4328/Virtual-Box-Kali-Linux/README.md

 - Install the GRUB boot loader to your primary drive?: Yes
 - Device for boot loader installation: Second option

-<b>You have now made a Kali Linux virtual machine using VirtualBox!!!</b>
+<b>Kali Linux virtual machine using VirtualBox has been created!!!</b>